tejidosdeagus/storybook/README.md

 ### Publishing to npm

+The package is automatically published to npm when:
+- A new version tag is pushed
+- Changes are pushed to the main branch (automatically increments patch version)

+#### Manual Version Bump

-To publish a new version to npm:
+To manually publish a new version to npm:

 1. Set up your npm organization:
 ```bash